-- Since 2001, the Product Fee Act has subjected separately sold batteries to fees of the Recycling Fund on 100% of batteries placed on the market less the amount of batteries collected by producers themselves or collected on their behalf.
-The Recycling Fund is a non-state body run by a Government-appointed Board of Directors.
-Waste management companies Mach Trade and Elektrorecyling are two of four companies mandated to operate battery collection organisations for municipalities, financed by local taxes and the Recycling Fund. - Though the producer responsibility provisions of Batteries Directive 2006/66/EC had not yet been transposed, some of the 16 currently approved WEEE organisations provide battery collection services to producers to reduce the product fee payments for their members, who must deliver collected batteries to Mach Trade or Elektrorecyling. - A new Waste Act, in force from 2016, introduces full EPR (competing organisation with clearing house), requires compliance organisations to be controlled by producers and abolishes the Recycling Fund. - Preliminary Government data indicate a collection rate of 33% in 2010, 71% in 2012, 48% in 2013 and 66% in 2014.
-The exceptionally high rates are supported by very low POM (148 g per capita), presumably resulting from insufficient reporting of batteries in EEE.
-Collection volumes on a per capita basis are comparable to those in neighbouring countries.
+Legal and organisational developments: From 2001 to June 2016, the Product Fee Act subjected separately sold batteries to fees of the Recycling Fund on 100% of batteries placed on the market less the amount of batteries collected by producers themselves or collected on their behalf.
+The Recycling Fund was a non-state body run by a Government-appointed Board of Directors.
+Waste management companies Mach Trade and Elektrorecyling are two of four companies mandated to operate battery collection organisations for municipalities, financed by local taxes and the Recycling Fund.

+A new Waste Act, in force from 2016, introduced full EPR (competing organisations with a clearing house - for batteries it has yet to be established), requires producers to comply though approved compliance organisations (that must be controlled by producers) or waste management companies authorised as 'third parties" and abolished the Recycling Fund.
+Implementing regulations, including a 'Decree on EPR and management of selected product waste streams, h provide detailed registration requirements, authorization and reporting requirements.